Houston, Harris County, TX

 Get a professional foundation inspection

-Contact a licensed foundation repair company for a free evaluation — most Houston companies offer free inspections.
+Contact a licensed foundation repair company for an initial evaluation.
+Many Houston companies start with an on-site inspection.
 For an independent assessment, hire a licensed structural engineer ($300–$500) who has no financial interest in the repair.
 They will use elevation measurements, floor level surveys, and visual inspection to determine the type and extent of movement.
 Get at least 2–3 estimates from reputable companies before committing to any repair plan.

 5